 On December 31, 2015, we acquired all of the outstanding capital stock of OF Holdings, Inc., sole parent of Octane Fitness, LLC ("Octane") for an aggregate base purchase price of \$115.0 million, plus net adjustments for working capital and cash acquired on the closing date.
 We funded the acquisition through an \$80.0 million term loan and cash on hand.
 Based in Brooklyn Park, Minnesota, Octane is a leader in zero-impact training with a line of fitness equipment focused on Retail specialty and commercial channels.
 The acquisition of Octane strengthened and diversified our brand portfolio, broadened our distribution and deepened our talent pool.
-Octane's business is highly complementary to our existing business from both product and channel perspectives and is expected to create numerous revenue synergies for us.
+Octane's business is highly complementary to our existing business from both product and channel perspectives.